kishoretvk/JWT/README.md

 ## Installation
 Package is avaliable via [NuGet](https://nuget.org/packages/JWT).
 Or you can download and compile it yourself.

-## Supported .NET Framework versions
+## Supported .NET Frame work versions
 As of version 2.0, the lowest Supported version is 4.6.1

 ## Usage